AliMohamedFikri/PHP-Elzero-2022-Bootcamp/videos/003/README.md

-# Video 003: Installing PHP and Preparing Your Environment (2025 Edition)
+# Video 003: Installing PHP and Preparing Your Environment

 ## 📝 Overview